German Chocolate Cake Frosting (Coconut Pecan Frosting)

 - Remove from heat– Mix in coconut and pecans.

-- Let it cool completely– It will thicken slightly more as it cools.
-Then, enjoy it on a German chocolate cake.
+- Let it cool completely– It will thicken a little more as it cools.

 What Goes Well With Homemade German Chocolate Cake Icing?